18F/eligibility-rules-service/README.md

 #### :white_check_mark: _Validated:_ A finite piece of work appropriate to TTS can be identified
 We hypothesize that the highest-value area for TTS to explore further is investigating the value and feasibility of building an API-based eligibility rules web service for a non-MAGI Medicaid human services program, to help federal human service agencies facilitate the adoption of multi-benefit eligibility determination. _See [Phase 1 Conclusions (Pitch)](https://github.com/18F/eligibility-rules-service/wiki/Phase-1-Recommendations-:-Pitch)_

-#### :white_circle: Partners will want to collaborate with us to make this happen
+#### :white_check_mark: _Validated:_ Partners will want to collaborate with us to make this happen
-_Not yet validated - Phase 2_ - Our initial conversations with partners have been positive and fruitful, but we have not yet formalized an arrangement.
+Through a series of conversations with potential partners at CMS and FNS, we’ve validated that there are indeed interested partners at the federal level.
+Through all of these conversations, the general concept resonated and potential use cases were identifiable.

 #### :white_circle: States will want to collaborate with us to make this happen
 _Not yet validated - Phase 2_